 Since the abdication of Edward VIII, the Queen has had an evident, secure vocation: to reign.
 Her greatness lies in this, that she has pursued it prayerfully with faith, hope, and charity.
 In other words, she, a sinner and a mortal creature, is not the source of her own greatness; Christ is.
-That, indeed is why she is so great.
+In ‘a state of life full of dangers to the soul’, she has willed to respond to the grace that he offers.
+That is why she is so great.
 (I am sure she understands this herself).

 A final point.
 The Queen has been praised many times by many writers.
 There is, however, one recurrent idea in the praise of the Queen which I must reject, and which I think she would reject too.
 This is the nostalgic idea that we shall never see her like again, the idea that the ‘Greatest Generation’ has all but passed away.
 No doubt, it is true that she represents the last, dwindling generation of morally-serious Anglicanism—a faith whose members one could respect.
 But the Faith will not die with them; it cannot die.
 Nor can or will the virtues.
 Here one cannot but note that the Queen is one of the very last people left alive who was baptized into the Church of England before 1930, the year when the Anglican Communion permitted the use of artificial contraception, and so abandoned the Moral Law thitherto proclaimed by all Christians except a fringe of Mormons and the like.
 Now, once one accepts the idea that a moral sexual relationship need not imply the possibility of children, then one will not, with any logical consistency, be able to hold that sexual activity should be confined to lifelong marriage between two people of the opposite sex.
 From 1930, Anglicans’ feeling that marriage should be so limited was logically nothing more than an idle sentiment, and it barely survived half a century.
 (How many middle-aged, church-going Anglicans do you know whose children are all living with their partners?).
 However, in my generation, the unchanging moral truths are again being discovered, not only by Catholics—whose Church had taught them in season and out—but by many thoughtful and serious protestants too.
 As with abortion, protestants have been late to the cause, but are now taking it up with energy and zeal.
-Perhaps one day we will again see devout, crowned heads on the coinage of a truly civilized continent whose institutions respect the basic moral truths.
+(They have realized that trying to solve the problems of sexualization and unwanted pregnancy by giving doctors power over our natural capacities, is rather like trying to solve obesity by giving everyone a state-funded purging machine: human problems need human solutions, not mechanical ones.
+Indeed, there’s something very naive about the originally (and, in practice, still) eugenic intent of mass contraception: only the sheltered middle classes could really believe that one can improve life in this fallen ‘vale’ of tears by ignoring the moral principles that alone enlighten it—by, that is, encouraging people to treat each other as instruments of pointless (and hence self-defeating) pleasure, rather than purposive partners).
+Perhaps one day, then we will again see devout, crowned heads on the coinage of a truly civilized continent whose institutions respect the basic moral truths.

 I have compared the Queen’s circumstances to those of two saintly people.
 The Queen herself will probably never be an ‘official’ saint.
 The Anglican Communion inherited saints, but has not canonized new ones (except, in some people’s view, Charles I).
 Besides, some would I know object that she signed the Abortion Act (though personally I cannot see what else she could have done).
 In any case, though, we can be thankful that we have had a gracious and faithful Queen, and from her we can learn much about how to live a good life, and to be happy.
 The first step is to accept one’s circumstances, and to do one’s duty.